pksunkara/alpaca/README.md

   "users": { // Name of a class of the api
-    "title": "Users", // Title of the api class "desc": "Returns user api instance", // Description of the api class "args": [{
+    "title": "Users", // Title of the api class "desc": "Returns user api instance", // Description of the api class "args": { // Arguments of the api class
+      "id": { // Name of the argument
-      "desc": "Username of the user", // Description of the argument "value": "pksunkara" // Value of the argument in docs }],
+        "desc": "Username of the user", // Description of the argument "value": "pksunkara" // Value of the argument in docs }
+    },
-    "profile": { // Name of a method of the api "title": "Edit profile", // Title of the api method "desc": "Edit the user's profile", // Description of the api method "params": [{
+    "profile": { // Name of a method of the api "title": "Edit profile", // Title of the api method "desc": "Edit the user's profile", // Description of the api method "params": { // Parameter of the api class
+        "bio": { // Name of the parameter
-        "desc": "Short bio in profile", // Description of the argument "value": "I am awesome!" // Value of the argument in docs }]
+          "desc": "Short bio in profile", // Description of the parameter "value": "I am awesome!" // Value of the parameter in docs }
+      }
     }
   }
 }